evanjamison/himawari-ml/README.md

 - **Label quality**: The HSV baseline captures dense cloud systems well but misses thin cirrus, which requires infrared channels.
 All metrics reflect agreement with the baseline definition rather than absolute meteorological accuracy.
 - **Validation**: Cross-validation against JMA operational cloud products or MODIS observations would strengthen the scientific claims.
-- **Ingestion latency**: JAXA P-Tree data is available ~30–60 minutes after observation, introducing a small lag relative to real-time applications.
+- **Ingestion latency**: NICT tiles are available within minutes of observation, making the pipeline suitable for near-real-time applications with minor scheduling adjustments.